jennaguffogg/collecting-raster-data-notebooks/README.md

     - map view showing true colour composite of area
     - time series of NDVI, EVI, LAI, etc.
     - flexboxes with metrics

+You need to use a dockerfile that includes GDAL.